SajiJohnMiranda/DoCoreAI/README.md

 🔹 Compare total token usage over time, not just one response.
 🔹 Measure the reduction in API calls for a real cost-benefit analysis.

+Note: The current output appends extra content "intelligence_profile": { "reasoning": 0.5, "creativity": 0.2, "precision": 0.9, "temperature": 0.4}, which currently adds up the total tokens.
+This output text can be simply ignored in the PROD version, to save on tokens.

 ### ⚡ DoCoreAI isn’t just about using fewer tokens—it’s about making AI smarter and more cost-effective.
 🚀 **Test it right, and you’ll see the difference!**